Data-driven Seismic Waveform Inversion: A Study on the Robustness and Generalization: Experiments

 \subsubsection{Training Details}

-For each dataset, we randomly select 5,000 velocity images as the testing set, 5,000 velocity images as the validation set to adjust the hyperparameters.
+For each dataset, we randomly select 20\% data as the testing set, 10\% data as the validation set to adjust the hyperparameters.
 We use the remaining images as the training set.
 The input of our model is normalized to range $(-1\sim1)$.
 Constrained by the memory of GPU, we set the size of mini-batch to 50.
 Following the optimization strategy of \cite{arjovsky2017wasserstein}, we perform 5 gradient descent steps on the discriminator, and then perform one step on the generator.
-The learning rate of our Adam~\cite{kingma2014adam} optimizer is set to $10^{-4}$ in the first 120 epochs.
-After the first 120 epochs, we linearly decay the learning rate to 0 over the next 170 epochs.
+The learning rate of our Adam~\cite{kingma2014adam} optimizer is set to $10^{-4}$ in the first epoch.
+We linearly decay the learning rate to 0 over the remaining epochs.
 For discriminator loss (Eq.~\eqref{eq: disminator loss}), we choose $\lambda$ as 10.
-For generator loss (Eq.~\eqref{eq: generator loss}), $\lambda_1$ and $\lambda_2$ are set to 0 and 100 in STData, 50 and 100 in CurvedData.
+For generator loss (Eq.~\eqref{eq: generator loss}), $\lambda_1$ and $\lambda_2$ are set to 50 and 100 in CurvedData.
 All of our models are implemented on a single GTX 1080-Ti using PyTorch framework.
-Approximately, the training process of VelocityGAN takes two days.